 - Fixed introductory rate special for 6 months

-- Borrow up to 80% of your home's value
+- Borrow up to a percentage of your home's value

 - Low minimum monthly payments*